WeblateOrg/weblate/docs/user/translating.rst

 Having navigated to a component, a set of links lead to its actual translation.
-The translation is further divided into individual checks, like :guilabel:`Not translated strings` or :guilabel:`Strings needing action`.
+The translation is further divided into individual checks, like :guilabel:`Not translated strings` or :guilabel:`Unfinished strings`.
 If the whole project is translated, without error, :guilabel:`All strings` is still available.
 Alternatively you can use the search field to find a specific string or term.